When you are looking for ways to promote your new start-up or small business you will, without doubt, soon hear the words, “content marketing”.

 There’s a lot of buzz about content marketing at the moment, but what does it actually mean and how can small business owners use content to help grow their business?

-This guide answers those questions, and also offers useful, practical advice for businesses that are interested in developing a content marketing strategy of their own.
+This guide answers those questions, and also offers useful, practical advice if you are considering incorporating content marketing as part of your marketing strategy.

 What is content marketing?